jgalluzzi/blog/README.md

 <img width="1087" alt="image" src="https://github.com/jgalluzzi/blog/assets/46066804/2d6123cc-0bbd-4d56-827f-d5a1aa4828cd">

+And now I need to (forgot) to commit my dir changes from vscode

 ## Github
 ``` diff
 - I chose github to host my blog to keep a low carbon footprint.
 A way to communicate using less resources.